stashapp/CommunityScrapers/README.md

 ## Python scrapers

 Some scrapers require external programs to function, usually [Python](https://www.python.org/).
-Depending on your operating system you may need to install both Python and the scrapers dependencies before they will work.
-For Windows users we strongly recommend installing Python using the [installers from python.org](https://www.python.org/downloads/) instead of through the Windows Store.
 All scrapers are tested with the newest stable release of Python, currently 3.12.2.

+Depending on your operating system you may need to install both Python and the scrapers' dependencies before they will work.
+For Windows users we strongly recommend installing Python using the [installers from python.org](https://www.python.org/downloads/) instead of through the Windows Store, and also installing it outside of the Users folder so it is accessible to the entire system: a commonly used option is `C:\Python312`.

 After installing Python you can install the most commonly used dependencies by running the following command in a terminal window: